GitauHarrison/notes/how_to_use_stripe_for_payment.md

 ###### Test Your Webhook

 We will use the Stripe CLI to test our webhook.
+First, install the Stripe CLI:

+* Download the latest `linux` tar.gz file release from  https://github.com/stripe/stripe-cli/releases/latest
+* Unzip the downloaded file
-Run the following command:
+* Run the executable `./stripe`

+Login to stripe via the command line:

 ```python
 (stripe-project)$ stripe login